Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Results and Discussion

-In Fig.\ref{fig:des}, we also represent (little crosses) the evolution of the average chain-border height fluctuation $W(t)$.
-Two separated states can be observed on this magnitude: the first, an steep growth from $t=0$ until $t \sim 10$ s; the second, a soft decrease of the curve until saturation.
-Both behaviours present, separately, power-law behaviours with, of course, different exponents.
-We respectively named these exponents as ${\beta}_{d1}$ and ${\beta} _{d2}$ and their values for each experiment have been summarized on Table \ref{tab:table1} columns 9 and 10.
+We also show in Fig. \ref{fig:des} the evolution of the average chain-border height fluctuation $W(t)$ (little crosses).
+Two different states can be observed on this magnitude: the first is a steep growth from $t=0$ to $t \sim 6$ s; the second is a soft decrease of the curve from $t \sim 15$ s.
+This magnitude has, two power-law separate behaviors in each region with different exponents.
+We respectively named these exponents ${\beta}_{d1}$ and ${\beta} _{d2}$ and their values for each experiment have been summarized on Table \ref{tab:table1}, columns 8 and 9.
 Average calculations of both quantities give the following results: $\left<{\beta}_{d1}\right>=0.15\pm 0.06$ and $\left<{\beta}_{d2}\right>=-0.11\pm 0.03$.
-We interpret these two regions as follows: the first region represents the region where the rugosity of the clusters grows because of the simple movement of the particles inside the cluster.
+We interpret these two regions as follows: the first region, the $\beta_{d1}$ region, is the one where the roughness of the clusters grows due to the Brownian motion of the particles to escape from the cluster.
 In this stage, the clusters maintain their individuality not breaking yet into little pieces.
-This behaviour means univocalicity in the contour points.
-The second region appears when the clusters begin to break into little clusters and the free particles appear.
-At this point the growth on the average cluster rugosity decreases, because the average is calculated with the new clusters and free particles that appear during the process.
+The second region, $\beta_{d2}$ region, appears when the clusters begin to break into little clusters and the free particles appear.
+At that point, the growth on the average cluster roughness decreases, because the average is calculated with the new clusters and free particles appear during the process.

-A crucial point for calculating the roughness exponent $\alpha$ in our clusters using the height-height correlation function Ec.(\ref{correlation}) is the univocalicity of the contour.
-That means that, each $x$ point must be associated to one and only one height.
-When the disaggregation process is advanced and the free particles appear, the detected contour becomes not univocal and tends to twist itself up.
-When this behaviour occurs, it is not possible to use this method.
-For this reason, we observe that we can only calculate $\alpha$ values for $t<4$ s.
-In Fig. \ref{fig:des}, using black filled points, we plot some calculations of $d=2-\alpha$ (Ec.(\ref{dimalpha})) for a long chain in an experiment with $\lambda=703$ and $\phi_{2D}=0.106$.
-The points of $d$ fit adequately to the represented $D_p$ points and values seem to be very similar.
-For that reason, we conclude that the perimeter-based dimension, $D_p$, is a measure related with the rugosity of the clusters contour.

-Finally, we calculate some average values for the box-counting dimension during disaggregation.
-These calculations can be seen on Fig. \ref{graph:db}.
-As we see on the study of aggregation, the box-counting dimension is different for each experiment depending on the ratio $R_1/R_0$, therefore the experiments begin the disaggregation process with different values of $D_B(2D)$.
-However, when the field is switched off, all the values tend to a single curve.
-This might be the expected behaviour, if we suppose that the capacity dimension measures how the clusters occupy the space, since the clusters tend to dissolve into little clusters and particles, regardless of the characteristics of the field and concentration at beginning of the aggregation process.